Indian investors prefer hybrid mutual fund schemes, net inflow rises to Rs 23,223 crore in June

-New Delhi, July 23 (IANS) With record-high inflows and active investor participation in the equity, hybrid and SIP segments, June was a successful month for the Indian mutual fund sector, a report said on Wednesday.
+New Delhi: With record-high inflows and active investor participation in the equity, hybrid and SIP segments, June was a successful month for the Indian mutual fund sector, a report said on Wednesday.

 The mutual fund industry’s total Assets Under Management (AUM) surged to Rs 74.41 lakh crore, reflecting a 13.2 per cent quarter-on-quarter and 22 per cent year-on-year growth, supported by bullish equity markets and sustained retail interest, said ICRA Analytics, citing data from Association of Mutual Funds in India (AMFI).